-Or perhaps you could join the 86 people (yes, eighty-six!) who signed up for the Complete PowerPoint 2016 Masterclass?
+Or perhaps you could join the 86 people (yes, eighty-six!) who signed up for the Complete PowerPoint 2016 Masterclass

 What makes things a more significant challenge for professionals is that none of us wants to invest in a skill or a skillset that may disappear through automation, machine learning or AI as many of today’s roles will do.
 So it’s essential to have an idea of what firms will be looking for today and tomorrow.

-There are fundamental skills which are not changing.
+There are fundamental skills that are not changing.
 For example, the ability to learn new concepts fast is going to become more critical as we are all going to have to be continually learning and developing our skills throughout our careers.
 The ability to be good at problem-solving is also another meta-skill that we discuss in our free training courses.